dustin2023/fMRI/README.md

 The magnetic strength of an fMRI scanner is at least 10,000 times greater than the Earth's magnetic field.
 When the patient is in the scanner's magnetic field, protons, particularly hydrogen atoms in water molecules in the brain, begin to align along the magnetic field.
 As explained in the basics, a small number of these protons align with the magnetic field of the scanner with respect to their magnetic orientation.

 To generate the fMRI signals, a radio pulse is applied to the brain in layers.
 This radio pulse causes the protons, particularly the hydrogen atom in H2O, to be deflected 90 degrees from their original orientation.
-This process is critical for generating the signal used in both fMRI and structural MRI ([Ref.
+This process is critical for generating the signal used in both fMRI and structural MRI ([ref.
 13: https://www.open.edu/openlearn/body-mind/health/health-sciences/how-fmri-works](https://www.open.edu/openlearn/body-mind/health/health-sciences/how-fmri-works)).

 While the protons are brought to the 90-degree state by the radio waves, local interactions with other molecules occur in the brain.
 Deoxy-hemoglobin in particular has certain magnetic properties that can interfere with the signal.
 Initially, this was considered a disruptive factor.